Vishal7202/LIFELINE360-MAIN/README.md

 # LifeLine360 💉🩺

-**LifeLine360** is a full-stack healthcare web application built using the **MERN stack**.
+Lifeline360 is a full-stack healthcare management system developed using the MERN stack.
+The application is designed to digitally integrate multiple healthcare services such as patient management, online doctor consultation, medicine ordering, laboratory services, and role-based dashboards into a single unified platform.

-It brings together **patients, doctors, pharmacists, delivery partners, and administrators** into a single unified digital ecosystem.
+# Project Overview

-The platform enables users to **book appointments, manage prescriptions, order medicines, and track deliveries** — all through a seamless and user-friendly web interface.
+The objective of Lifeline360 is to build a scalable, secure, and modular healthcare platform that simplifies healthcare workflows and improves accessibility for patients, doctors, pharmacists, and administrators.

 ---